Johnny Stool Pigeon: Production

 The film was known as Contraband and Partners in Crime.

 It was William Castle's first movie at Universal.
-He called it "a pedestrian thriller" whose only claim to fame was featuring Tony Curtis and Shelley Winters in the cast.
+He called it "a pedestrian thriller" with its claim to fame being its cast.

 Reception

 When the film was released, the film critic for The New York Times, gave the film a tepid review, writing, "Despite a serious attempt at authenticity it is merely a brisk cops-and-smugglers melodrama, which follows an obvious pattern and is fairly strong on suspense and short on originality and impressive histrionics ...
 Howard Duff, who has had plenty of experience as a gumshoe both on the radio and in films, is appropriately self-effacing, hard and handsome as the intrepid agent.
 Dan Duryea adds a surprising twist to his usual characterizations of tough hombres as the convict who turns on his own kind, and Shelley Winters gives a credible performance as the blonde moll who also gives the law a much-needed assist.
 But aside from a few variations their crime and punishment adventures are cast in a familiar mold."